 In general, by the first decade of the twentieth century American railroads were consolidating into great interregional systems.
-By 19 there were groups of railroad lines controlling per cent of the track miles in the United States.
-In these groups of railroads, individual companies my remain distinct, but cooperate with other railroads through joint ownership and overlapping memberships on boards of directors.
+In these groups of railroads, individual companies remained distinct, but cooperated with other railroads through joint ownership and overlapping memberships on boards of directors.

 Two giants of American railroading and finance were involved in this process of railroad consolidation.